What Tech Manufacturers Have Wrong: How to Design Electronics For Repair What Tech Manufacturers Have Wrong: How to Design Electronics For Repair

 3. Internal components, such as hard drives and RAM, should be standard and independently replaceable, so that replacements are readily available and inexpensive.

-should be free and publicly available.
+4. Repair instructions should be free and publicly available.
 When only manufacturer-authorized service representatives can get reliable repair instructions, it drives up the cost of repair and makes it difficult for independent repair shops to survive.
-Lots of companies already put all their repair information online, including Dell
+Lots of companies already put all their repair information online, including Dell.
+But others, like Toshiba, are fighting to keep their repair manuals out of consumers’ hands.
+If you’re a product designer and want help making good service documentation, let us know—we can help.

 Image 1 via Macs Moser/Shutterstock; image 2 via Marshall Jamshidi